kathrinlin/customizing-aspnetcore-book/manuscript/01-logging.md

 In many cases it doesn't make sense to write a custom logger because there are already many good third party loggers, like elmah, log4net and NLog.
 In the next section I'm going to show you how to use NLog in ASP.NET Core

-## Plug-in an existing Third-Party logger provider
+## Plug-in an existing third-party logger provider

 NLog was one of the very first loggers, which was available as a .NET Standard library and usable in ASP.NET Core.
 NLog also already provides a Logger Provider to easily plug it into ASP.NET Core.

+You will find NLog via [NuGet](https://www.nuget.org/packages/NLog.Web.AspNetCore) and on [GitHub](https://github.com/NLog/NLog.Web).
+Even if NLog is not yet explicitly available for ASP.NET Core 3.0 it will work anyway with this version.

 The next snippet shows a typical `NLog.Config` that defines two different sinks to log all messages in one log file and custom messages only into another file: